-The Directors are responsible for preparing the Annual Report, the Remuneration Report and the financial statements in accordance with applicable laws and regulations.
+The Directors are responsible for preparing the Annual Report, the Directors' Remuneration Report and the financial statements in accordance with applicable laws and regulations.
 The Directors are required to prepare financial statements for the Group in accordance with International Financial Reporting Standards (IFRS).
-Israeli Company law requires the Directors to prepare such financial statements.
+Israeli company law requires the Directors to prepare such financial statements.

 International Accounting Standard 1 requires that financial statements present fairly for each financial year the Company's financial position, financial performance and cash flows.
 This requires the faithful representation of the effects of transactions, other events and conditions in accordance with the definitions and recognition criteria for assets, liabilities, income and expenses set out in the International Accounting Standards Board's 'Framework for the Preparation and Presentation of Financial Statements'.
 In virtually all circumstances, a fair presentation will be achieved by compliance with all applicable International Financial Reporting Standards.

 Directors are also required to:

-- properly select and apply accounting policies; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information;

-• provide additional disclosures when compliance with the specific requirements in IFRS is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance.
+- properly select and apply accounting policies; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information: - make an assessment of the Company's ability to continue as a going concern and disclose where they consider it appropriate; and - provide additional disclosures when compliance with the specific requirements in IFRS is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance.